 Kombai dogs, like all dogs, can be particular about certain things.
 They do not typically like loud noises, being left

 alone for long periods of time, or having their routine disrupted.
 They also do not like being teased or scolded.

 No, Kombai dogs are not particularly easy to train.
 They are fiercely independent and highly intelligent, which makes them difficult to train.
 It is important to be patient and consistent when training these dogs and to reward their successes.

 What environment suits Kombai dogs?

 Kombai dogs are an ancient breed that originated in India and are best suited to warm and humid climates.
 They do well in both rural and urban environments but should be kept in a securely fenced area to protect them from predators or other dangers.
 Kombai dogs are known for their intelligence and loyalty, so they do best in an environment where they can form strong bonds with their family.

 This dog breed is calm, but firm, confident and consistent pack leader.
 Tigers were an ever-present threat as the massive growth in India’s population drove them from their forests and into contact with humans.

-The Monthly keeping cost of kombai dogs as a Premium eight thousand and as a Standard Rs.
-Twenty five hundred.
-This dogs are increasingly rare mainly because they’re no longer used for their hunting roles and the need for guard dogs disappearing due to modern technology.
+The Monthly keeping cost of Kombai dogs is a Premium of eight thousand and as a Standard Rs.
+Twenty-five hundred.
+These dogs are increasingly rare mainly because they’re no longer used for their hunting roles and the need for guard dogs disappearing due to modern technology.

 Few people can afford or want to keep this breed in India.
 They are in real danger of going extinct, Like many of the sighthounds of India.
 Kombais were bred with protection in mind.

-They had to be tough, fierce and loyal, enough to take down a tiger or a bear, or die trying.
-The breed also had to guard its territory, the purpose of the Kombai was slowly lost.
+They had to be tough, fierce, and loyal, enough to take down a tiger or a bear, or die trying.
+The breed also had to guard its territory, and the purpose of the Kombai was slowly lost.